mayank-genesis/Snake_Quarantined/README.md

 # Snake-Quarantined Game
 I made this GAME to sharp my skills  on JavaScript Library REACT and also submitted it as an SDSlabs Makers Quarantined Edition's Project.
-I will also introduce this Repository with some Neural-Networks Algorithms as a future Goal.
+I will also introduce this Repository with some Neural-Networks Algorithms as My future Goal.